01-edu/runner/README.md

 ## Usage

+### Input

+- URL
-- URL path: the Docker image to use (will be pulled if needed)
+  - Path: the Docker image to use (will be pulled if needed)
-- URL query:
+  - Query
     - `env`: environment variables
     - `args`: command-line arguments
 - Body: a ZIP archive

+### Output

+- Status:
+  - `200 OK`: the test has been executed
+  - `400 Bad Request`: the test has not been executed
+- Body:
+  - JSON object
+    - `Output`: string containing the output of the test
+    - `Ok`: boolean indicating the exit status of the test

 ### Example